-The Seidenberg School of Computer Science and Information Systems and The STEM Collaboratory NYC® are thrilled to announce our 7th annual STEM Summer Institute.
-We are seeking motivated students in the metropolitan area to be our “High School Students in Residence.”
-Whether your students are programmers, developers, gamers, artists, designers, architects, environmentalists, engineers, or simply looking to explore new territory, they will find a creative place to develop their interests and skills at the Seidenberg School.
+We are seeking 34 motivated students from the Tri-State area.
+Whether students are programmers, developers, gamers, artists, designers, architects, environmentalists, engineers, or simply looking to explore new territory, they will find a creative place to develop their interests and skills during the program.